Common Boat Engine Problems

 The Bureau of Labor Statistics (BLS) is a resource that can be used to estimate prospective salaries for these positions.
 While the BLS doesn’t provide information for the role of a marine dealership technician specifically, it does provide some insight regarding the median annual salary for motorboat mechanics and service technicians.

-According to the BLS, the median annual salary for motorboat mechanics and service technicians in the United States was $49,990 in May 2023.31 This means half of marine technicians earned more and half earned less.
-Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.
+According to the BLS, the median annual salary for motorboat mechanics and service technicians in the United States was $54,950 in May 2024.31 This means half of marine technicians earned more and half earned less.
+Keep in mind that a marine dealership technician's salary depends on several factors, including experience, employer, demand and cost of living in the area.

-Those who want a hands-on career and love the water might consider working as a marine dealership technician, especially if they have a passion for a specific manufacturer.
+Those who want a hands-on career and love the water might consider working as a marine dealership technician, especially if they have a passion for a specific brand or manufacturer.
+The key is combining hands-on training with a strong educational foundation.

-Pursuing an education from a trade school can help put you on the path to a career in the marine industry.
-Hands-on experience can make a big difference when applying for jobs as a marine dealership technician.1
+Pursuing an education from a trade school can help put you on the path toward a career in the marine industry.
+Hands-on training can make a big difference when applying for jobs as a marine dealership technician.1,18

-MMI’s relationships with leading manufacturers can allow you to see where you’d like to focus your attention once you graduate.
-From Yamaha Marine to Volvo Penta, the courses can give you specialized experience with leading brands.
+UTI’s relationships with leading manufacturers can allow you to see where you’d like to focus your attention once you graduate.
+From Yamaha Marine to Volvo Penta, the courses gives you specialized training on leading brands.

-Graduate from the Marine Technology program in just 51 weeks with the training needed to enter the job market as an entry-level technician.7 Request more information today!
+Graduate from the Marine Technician Specialist program in just 51 weeks with the training needed to enter the job market as an entry-level technician.7 Enroll today to get started!

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.